vmware/flowgate/docs/user_guide.md

 * This job will automatically be executed weekly.
 Administrator can trigger it manually anytime when required.

-* For example, if an ESXi host is managing by vCenter A and vROPs B. Both vCenter A and vROPs B registered to Flowgate.
+* For example, if an ESXi host is managing by vCenter A and Aria Operations B. Both vCenter A and Aria Operations B registered to Flowgate.
 Flowgate will create two mapping items for the same ESXi host.
 When the job runs it will merge the two items into one.

 ##### Aggregate PDUs and Server Mapping job